 Are you interested in joining a fraternity at Loyola Marymount University?
 Participate in recruitment and find the chapter that is a perfect fit for you!
 Every recognized fraternity is founded upon various principles and values that the members mutually share.
-Fraternity and sorority life can add many valuable dimensions to your college experience!
+Sorority & Fraternity life can add many valuable dimensions to your college experience!

-LMU IFC Fraternity Formal Recruitment happens in the January & September each year.
-The Next Formal Recruitment will start in September 2017.
-Please check LMU EXP Online for registration information.
+LMU IFC Recruitment happens in the January & September each year.
+The next Recruitment will start in September 2018.
+Please check back here over the summer for more information!